WasmEdge/WasmEdge/docs/book/en/src/embed/c.md

 # WamEdge C SDK

-The [WasmEdge C API](../include/api/wasmedge/wasmedge.h) denotes an interface to embed the WasmEdge runtime into a C program.
+The WasmEdge C API denotes an interface to embed the WasmEdge runtime into a C program.
 The followings are the quick start guides to working with the C APIs of WasmEdge.
 For the details of the WasmEdge C API, please refer to the [full documentation](c/ref.md).

-The WasmEdge C API also the foundmental API for other languages‘ SDK.
+The WasmEdge C API also the foundmental API for other languages' SDK.

 ## Quick Start Guide for the WasmEdge runner

 The following is an example for running a WASM file.
-Assume that the WASM file [`fibonacci.wasm`](../tools/wasmedge/examples/fibonacci.wasm) is copied into the current directory, and the C file `test_wasmedge.c` is as following:
+Assume that the WASM file [fibonacci.wasm](https://github.com/WasmEdge/WasmEdge/raw/master/tools/wasmedge/examples/fibonacci.wasm) is copied into the current directory, and the C file `test_wasmedge.c` is as following:

 ```c
 #include <wasmedge/wasmedge.h>